“I wanted to be a song”

 Damn, I wish I was your lover, yeah

-“Shucks, for me there is no other / You’re the only shoe that fits” suggest they are a perfect match, similar to the story of Cinderella of how someone who experiences hardship but is ultimately rewarded for her kindness.
+“Shucks, for me there is no other / You’re the only shoe that fits” suggests they are a perfect match, similar to the story of Cinderella, who experiences hardship but is ultimately rewarded for her kindness.

-The words following, “I can’t imagine I’ll grow out of it” gives hope that the bond will endure over time.
+The words following, “I can’t imagine I’ll grow out of it,” give hope that the bond will endure over time.

 If I was your girl believe me